Non-Stationary Online Structured Prediction with Surrogate Losses

-This section addresses more general problems that may not satisfy the additional conditions in \cref{assump:additional}.
-In fact, many important problems, including label ranking with the normalized discounted cumulative gain (NDCG) loss (see \cref{asec:ranking-ndcg} for details) and precision at~$k$ \citep[Appendix~A]{Blondel2019-gd}, do not satisfy $\hat\Ycal = \Ycal$, which is essential for satisfying the conditions in \cref{assump:additional}.
-We tackle such problems by leveraging the convolutional Fenchel--Young loss framework.
+We address more general structured prediction settings that may not satisfy the additional conditions in \cref{assump:additional}, thereby covering a broader range of tasks than prior work \citep{Sakaue2024-mu}.
+In fact, many important problems, including label ranking with the normalized discounted cumulative gain (NDCG) loss (see \cref{asec:ranking-ndcg} for details) and precision at~$k$ \citep[Appendix~A]{Blondel2019-gd}, do not satisfy $\hat\Ycal = \Ycal$ and therefore fall outside \cref{assump:additional}.
+We tackle such general settings by leveraging the convolutional Fenchel--Young loss framework.